-On Sunday 15th September we held our first creative writing workshop, at the Leeds Industrial Museum at Armley Mills.
-Part of the national Heritage Open Days scheme the event was run by poet and creative writing specialist, Hannah Stone.
+On Sunday 15th September, Electrifying Women held its first creative writing workshop, at the Leeds Industrial Museum at Armley Mills.
+Part of the national Heritage Open Days scheme, the event was run by poet and creative writing specialist Hannah Stone.

 Over a two-hour period, the writers were given a series of prompts from Hannah and asked to create a fictional character based on some of the real women who worked in engineering from the Victorian era onwards.
 The responses from the writers in the workshop were brilliant; we were taken aback by the enthusiasm, confidence and imagination shown in the work produced on the day.

 From only brief prompts, a diverse set of responses emerged, creating a range of stories, in various literary forms.
 There were diary entries of female engineers, poems (including an acrostic one!), letters to husbands about joining the suffragette movement, and prose fiction.

 The real stories of women engineers formed the basis of many out these – women like pilot Amy Johnson and Halifax-born suffragette and housebuilder Laura Annie Willson particularly seemed to pique the writers’ interests – but the fact soon gave way to fantasy, with the creation of daughters, international correspondence, and even some time travelling bickering between an engineering wife and husband.

 From these, multiple themes came to the fore about the experiences of being a woman in engineering.
 There were love stories, frustrations, female friendship, familial relationships, the day to day life of working in engineering but also managing a household, as well questions around heritage and dynasty.
 Much of the writing had a strong feminist core running through it, making comparisons between historical experiences of being a woman and contemporary ones.